WebAssembly/spec/document/core/exec/instructions.rst

 4. Push :math:`\val^\ast` back to the stack.

-5. Jump to the position after the |END| of the :ref:`structured control instruction <syntax-instr-control>` associated with the label :math:`L`.
+5. Jump to the position after the end of the :ref:`structured control instruction <syntax-instr-control>` associated with the label :math:`L`.

 $${rule: Step_pure/label-vals}